-- Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move quietly around the school. - Treat the school buildings and school property with respect. - Always wear the correct uniform. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school. - Attend all timetable sessions throughout the academy day. - Attending school and wearing their correct uniform, arriving on time and with the correct equipment - Listening to and following instructions promptly - Working to the best of one's ability. - Completing and presenting work to a high standard always taking pride in their work - Being polite and respecting everyone's right to learn in a safe environment.
+- Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move quietly around the school. - Treat the school buildings and school property with respect. - Always wear the correct uniform. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school. - Attend all timetable sessions throughout the academy day. - Arriving on time to lessons and with the correct equipment - Listening to and following instructions promptly - Working to the best of one's ability. - Completing and presenting work to a high standard always taking pride in their work

+• Being polite and respecting everyone's right to learn in a safe environment.